jpetrie/fetch-dependency/README.md

 dependency's targets.

 Options:
 - `GIT_REPOSITORY <url>` URL of the Git repository.
-If the global `FETCH_DEPENDENCY_PREFIX` is set, the dependency will be cloned beneath that directory.
-Otherwise, the dependency will be cloned underneath `CMAKE_BINARY_DIR/External`.
-Using `FETCH_DEPENDENCY_PREFIX can be useful when a project has many configurations, as it will allow all configurations to share the dependency artifacts.
+See the documentation for the `ROOT` parameter below for detail on where the repository will be cloned.

 - `GIT_TAG <tag>` Git branch name, tag or commit hash.
 A commit hash is the recommended means of specifying a dependency version.
 Branches and tags should generally be specified as remote names to ensure the local clone will be correctly updated in the event of a tag move, branch rebase, or history rewrite.

+- `ROOT <path>` The root storage directory for the dependency.
+If not specified, the value of the global `FETCH_DEPENDENCY_DEFAULT_ROOT` will be used.
+If `FETCH_DEPENDENCY_DEFAULT_ROOT` is not defined, the value "External" will be used.
+In all cases, if the root is a relative path, it will be interpreted as relative to `CMAKE_BINARY_DIR`.

 - `PACKAGE_NAME <package>` Pass `<package>` to `find_package()` internally when locating the built dependency's targets.
 If not specified, the value of `<name>` will be used.